MLA Style: Citing Sections of Books

 Shakespeare, William.
 Antony and Cleopatra.
 William Shakespeare: The Complete Works, edited by Alfred Harbage, Penguin, 1969, pp. 930-76.

-Last Name of the Author of the Introduction, Preface, Foreword, or Afterword, First Name.
-Introduction.
+Last Name of the Author (of the section/element), First Name.
+Description of section or "Title" (if unique title provided).
 Title of Book, by Author's Name, Publisher, Year of Publication, pp. Page Range.

 McGlinn, Margeurite.
 Introduction.
 The Trivium: The Liberal Arts of Logic, Grammar, and Rhetoric, by Sister Miriam Joseph, Paul Dry Books, 2002, pp. vii-xi.